Rediscovering the hidden potential of lignin

 Potential commercial uses

-Several leading biorefinery companies have invested a considerable amount of resources into lignin processing in recent years.
-These include Stora Enso3 and UPM4, both of which produce and sell kraft lignin powder to other manufacturers while also developing lignin-based innovations themselves.
+Several leading biorefinery companies have invested significant resources into lignin processing in recent years.
+These include Stora Enso3 and UPM4, both of which produce and sell kraft lignin powder to other manufacturers, while also developing lignin-based innovations themselves.

 Lignin has excellent binding properties, which makes its use as an adhesive in wood construction one of the most potential commercial applications.
 Significant progress towards producing commercially viable adhesives is currently being made.
 For example, a group of researchers at Aalto University recently developed a strong, fire-resistant adhesive with over 90 percent lignin content6